ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/04-growth-rates.md

 - The third column shows the value for $n'$, the new maximum size for the problem that can be run in the same time on the new machine that is ten times faster.
   Variable $n'$ is the greatest size for the problem that can run in 100,000 basic operations.
 - The fourth column shows how the size of $n$ changed to become $n'$ on the new machine.
-- The fifth column shows the increase in the problem size as the ratio of $n'$ to $n$.
+- The fifth column shows the increase in problem size as the ratio of $n'$ to $n$.

 This table illustrates many important points.
 The first two equations are both linear; only the value of the constant factor has changed.
 In